Small Business Retirement Plans in San Bernardino, CA

 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Choose a provider that offers various investment options, management assistance, and employee education.
+• Choose a Plan Provider: Pick a provider that offers various investment options, administrative services, and staff training.

 • Distribute Plan Information: Employers sponsoring a 401(k) must distribute plan information and updates in a timely manner.